zarcven/Guessing-Game-using-sockets-in-python/README.md

 c. hard (1-500)

-The numbers in the column is the range of the numbers to guess from
+The numbers in the parentheses is the range of the numbers to guess from

 # TEST.PY
 In the test.py it is the base guessing game